-IGMP Snooping CLI Commands Command Parameters show igmp-snooping This command displays the current IGMP snooping configurations. igmp-snooping This command enables the IGMP snooping function for the Switch. no igmp-snooping This command disables the IGMP snooping function for the Switch. igmp-snooping vlan VLAN_ID This command enables the IGMP snooping function on a VLAN or range of VLANs. no igmp-snooping vlan VLAN_ID This command disables the IGMP snooping function on a VLAN or range of VLANs. igmp-snooping querier This command enables the IGMP snooping querier for the Switch. no igmp-snooping querier This command disables the IGMP snooping querier for the Switch. igmp-snooping querier vlan VLAN_ID This command enables the IGMP snooping querier function on a VLAN or range of VLANs. no igmp-snooping querier vlan VLAN_ID This command disables the IGMP snooping querier function on a VLAN or range of VLANs. igmp-snooping unknown-multicast (drop flooding) This command configures the process for unknown multicast packets when the IGMP snooping function is enabled. drop: Drop all of the unknown multicast packets. igmp-querier-mode flooding: Flooding all of the unknown multicast packets. (auto fixed edge) igmp-immediate-leave This command specifies whether or not and under what conditions the port(s) is (are) IGMP query port(s).
+IGMP Snooping CLI Commands

+Command Parameters

+show igmp-snooping

+This command displays the current IGMP snooping configurations.

+igmp-snooping

+This command enables the IGMP snooping function for the Switch.

+no igmp-snooping

+This command disables the IGMP snooping function for the Switch.

+igmp-snooping vlan VLAN_ID

+This command enables the IGMP snooping function on a VLAN or

+range of VLANs.

+no igmp-snooping VLAN VLAN_ID

+This command disables the IGMP snooping function on a VLAN or

+range of VLANs.

+igmp-snooping querier

+This command enables the IGMP snooping querier for the Switch.

+no igmp-snooping

+querier

+This command disables the IGMP snooping querier for the Switch.

+igmp-snooping querier VLAN VLAN_ID

+This command enables the IGMP snooping querier function on a

+VLAN or range of VLANs.

+no igmp-snooping querier VLAN VLAN_ID

+This command disables the IGMP snooping querier function on a

+VLAN or range of VLANs.

+igmp-snooping unknown-multicast (drop flooding)

+This command configures the process for unknown multicast

+packets when the IGMP snooping function is enabled.

+drop: Drop all of the unknown multicast packets.

+flooding: Flooding all of the unknown multicast packets.

+igmp-querier-mode (auto fixed edge)

+This command specifies whether or not and under what conditions the port(s) is (are) IGMP query port(s).
 The Switch forwards IGMP join or leave packets to an IGMP query port, treating the port as being connected to an IGMP multicast router (or server).
 You must enable IGMP snooping as well.
 (Default:auto) fixed: The Switch always treats the port(s) as IGMP query port(s).
 Select this when you connect an IGMP multicast server to the port(s). auto: The Switch uses the port as an IGMP query port if the port receives IGMP query packets. edge: The Switch does not use the port as an IGMP query port.
-The Switch does not keep any record of an IGMP router being connected to this port.
-The Switch does not forward IGMP join or leave packets to this port. iginp-ininediate-leave no igmp-immediate- leave This command disables the IGMP snooping immediate leave function for the specific interface.
+The Switch does not keep any record of an IGMP router being

+leave packets to this port.
+The Switch does not forward IGMP join of Default: auto

+igmp-immediate-leave

 This command enables the IGMP snooping immediate leave function for the specific interface.

+no igmp-immediate- leave This command disables the IGMP snooping immediate leave function for the specific interface.